astropy/pytest-openfiles/README.rst

 The test function will not be skipped, but any files that are left open by the test will be ignored by this plugin.

+Note that the check for open files happens *after* any teardown function or method relevant to a test has been run, so files that are left open by tests but which are closed in teardown functions or methods are not caught.
+While there are cases where it can be useful to do this, for example opening a file in ``setup_method`` and closing it in ``teardown_method``, we do not recommending relying on this behavior excessively.

 Development Status
 ------------------